dapr/docs/daprdocs/content/en/docs/developing-applications/building-blocks/pubsub/howto-publish-message.md

 ---
-title: "Publish Message to a Topic with Dapr"
+title: "Publish message to a topic with Dapr"
 linkTitle: "How-To: Publish"
 weight: 4000
 ---